-- · how the Portfolio's performance changed from year to year over the life of the Portfolio; and - how the Portfolio's average annual returns for one year, five years and since inception compare to those of a broad-based securities market index.
+- · how the Portfolio's performance changed from year to year over ten years; and - how the Portfolio's average annual returns for one, five and ten years compare to those of a broad-based securities market index.

 The performance information does not take into account separate account charges.
 If separate account charges were included, an investor's return would be lower.
 The Portfolio's past performance, of course, does not necessarily indicate how it will perform in the future.